Treatment for Anal Pain/Anal Fissure

 How do you treat an anal fissure?

-Stool softeners or fiber supplements (better) are the go-to remedy if constipation is the culprit.
-If your constipation is chronic, you’ll need to work with your doctor to discover the cause and remedy the condition.
-Exercising regularly, drinking 6-8 glasses of water a day, and eating a diet rich in fiber, can decrease your chances of becoming constipated.
+A fiber supplement is the best remedy if constipation is the culprit.
+If your constipation is chronic, you must work with your doctor to discover the cause and remedy the condition.
+Exercising regularly, drinking 6-8 glasses of water a day, and eating a fiber-rich diet can decrease your chances of becoming constipated.

 Topical over-the-counter pain relievers can provide immediate relief from soreness in the area.
-Anal fissures usually heal on their own within a few weeks with proper care.
-If they don’t go away, Dr. Sternberg’s expertise can be your lifeline.
+An anal fissure usually heals on its own within a few weeks with proper care.
+Dr. Sternberg’s expertise can be your lifeline if the fissure does not go away.
+Surgery may be a reasonable option in this case.
 Call or make an appointment online today.

 AnoRectal Post Op Instructions